Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Baseline experiments

 \section{Baseline experiments}

 In this section we perform a series of experiments to highlight important properties of urban networks under the baseline control policies defined above.
 We are interested on the steady-state MFD these policies produce when deployed to all intersections in the network, and for different parameters $\lambda, \delta$ and $p$.
-The MFD for each policy is obtained by simulating this policy for network densities $k\in (0,1)$ and reporting the average flow in the network after 4 cycles.
+The MFD for each policy is obtained by simulating this policy for constant network densities $k\in (0,1)$ and reporting the average flow in the network after 4 cycles\footnote{\blueOLD{Note that flows will not vary for different aggregation intervals because our network is designed to be both temporally and spatially homogeneous.}}.
 This process is repeated 50 times for each density value to obtain an approximate 90\%-probability interval (between the 5th and the 95th percentile) of the flow for each density value.
-Based on our results and to facilitates this discussion, we argue that networks have 4 distinctive traffic states: extreme free-flow ($k<0.2$), moderate free-flow ($0.2<k<0.5$), moderate congestion ($0.5<k<0.8$) and extreme congestion ($k>0.8$). \footnote{In traditional units of measurements we would have approximately: extreme free-flow ($k<0.1$), moderate free-flow ($0.1<k<0.25$), moderate congestion ($0.25<k<0.7$) and extreme congestion ($k>0.7$).}
+Based on our results and to facilitates this discussion, we argue that networks have 4 distinctive traffic states: extreme free-flow ($k<0.2$), moderate free-flow ($0.2<k<0.5$), moderate congestion ($0.5<k<0.8$) and extreme congestion ($k>0.8$). \footnote{\blueOLD{In terms of the ``real'' densities, $k'$, and using footnote 3 with $\theta=4$,} we would have approximately: extreme free-flow ($k'<0.1$), moderate free-flow ($0.1<k'<0.25$), moderate congestion ($0.25<k'<0.7$) and extreme congestion ($k'>0.7$).}

 The following results are based on 2 figures showing our simulation results for different network parameters $\lambda, p$ and $\delta$ for the three baseline signal control methods.
 Fig.~\ref{MFDs} shows the case of a fixed turning probability, $p=0.75$, and different network parameters $\lambda$ and $\delta$, to make the point that the effect of $\delta$ is small.
 The first row corresponds to homogeneous networks (identical block lengths, $\delta = 0$), while the second row to inhomogeneous networks (highly variable block lengths, $\delta = 0.7$).
 Fig.~\ref{MFDsp} is for homogeneous networks ($\delta = 0$) and selected network parameter $\lambda$ and $p$, to see the impact of turning probabilities.
 These figures also show the extreme cuts produced by our earlier theory in \cite{Laval2015Stochastic}, which correspond to straight lines of slopes $u_0$ and $w_0$ given by \eqref{u0}.